Fort Hood Three: Public statements

 On June 30, 1966, Mora read the public statement from all three about their refusal to be sent to Vietnam.
 They denounced the war as “immoral, illegal and unjust” Their statement read in part:

 Mora also read his own statement where he proudly defended the right of "cannon fodder" to speak out and, more, defended the right of the Vietnamese people to national self-defense:

 Johnson directly tied his antiwar stance to racial discrimination at home: "When the Negro soldier returns, he still will not be able to ride in Mississippi or walk down a certain street in Alabama."
-He also pointed out to a NY Times reporter the similarity between the fight of the Vietnamese and that of black people in the U.S.: "Just as the Negroes are fighting for absolute freedom and self-determination in the United States, so it is with the Vietnamese in their struggle against the Americans."
+He also stated to a New York Times reporter the similarity between the fight of the Vietnamese and that of black Americans: "Just as the Negroes are fighting for absolute freedom and self-determination in the United States, so it is with the Vietnamese in their struggle against the Americans."

 On July 7, 1966, the Three were once again scheduled to speak to supporters.
-Nearly 800 people turned out to the event, but on their way there Samas, Mora, and Johnson were arrested by the military police.
+Nearly 800 people turned out to the event, but on their way there Samas, Mora, and Johnson were arrested by military police.